starranuk/dice-game/README.md

    GitHub.
  - **Git** – version control.
  - **Microsoft Paintbrush** – resize images.
- - **Beutifiers** – to format code.
+ - **Beautifiers** – to format code.
  - **Chrome Developer Tools** – testing page responsiveness.

 ## Testing

 **User Testing**
-The initial version of the program scored all of the levels the same and we noticed that while carrying out testing  our 3 year old grandson had worked out that he could earn the same points whatever level he was on so would stick to the lower levels.
+The initial version of the program scored all of the levels the same and we noticed that while carrying out testing  our 3 year old Grandson had worked out that he could earn the same points whatever level he was on so would stick to the lower levels.

 To combat this I updated the system to award 1 point for level 1, 2 points for level 2 and so on up to 6 points for level six.
 This had the desired result of encouraging him to try the harder levels as his main aim was to gain as many points as possible.